 (I may earn a small commission on the products linked to in this post.)

-I’ll share my opinion of the best nasal irrigation (neti pot) kits and sinus rinse for allergies in 2021.
+I’ll share my opinion of the best nasal irrigation (neti pot) kits and sinus rinse for allergies.
 I’ll also include electric neti pot options.

 If you have a chronically congested nose, don’t worry, you’re not alone.
 The Center for Disease Control reports that up to 40 million people suffer from chronic sinusitis.
 But why do so many people suffer from a chronic stuffy nose?